German Bundestag commemorates Holocaust Memorial Day | DW | 27.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Germany’s parliament is remembering the victims of the Nazi regime who died in the Holocaust.
+Germany's parliament has been remembering the victims of the Nazi regime who died in the Holocaust.
+Lawmakers heard the story of survivor Inge Auerbacher, who was deported to a camp in Czechoslovakia at the age of 7.

 German lawmakers gathered in the lower house of parliament, the Bundestag, to mark International Holocaust Remembrance Day.